neerajsinghsonu/Simple-Vine-Class-PHP/README.md

 Simple-Vine-Class-PHP
 =====================

-This is a PHP class for Vine.
-This class help you to get data from Vine app and you can search any tag.
+Simple-Vine-Class is a PHP Class to fetch data from Vine Network.
+You can search your #hashtag also and can manage the data pagineation and load.

 How to Use
 ==============